Generative Multi-Label Zero-Shot Learning: Generative Multi-Label Zero-Shot Learning

 We integrate our fusion approaches in two representative generative architectures (\clswgan{}~\cite{xian2018feature} and \vaegan{}~\cite{xian2019f}) for multi-label zero-shot classification.
 Both \clswgan{} and \vaegan{} have been shown to achieve promising performance for single-label zero-shot classification.
 Since CLF integrates both ALF and FLF, we only describe here the integration of CLF in the two classification frameworks.
 Next, we describe the integration of CLF in \clswgan{}, followed by \vaegan{}.

-Briefly, \clswgan{} comprises a conditional WGAN (conditioned on the embeddings $e(y)$) and a seen class classifier $f_{cls}$.
-Here, we replace the standard generator of the \clswgan{} with our multi-label feature generation (CLF) to synthesize multi-label features $\tilde{x}^{c}$.
-The resulting multi-label WGAN loss is given by
+Briefly, \clswgan{} comprises a WGAN, conditioned on the embeddings $e(y)$, and a seen class classifier $f_{cls}$.
+We replace the standard generator of \clswgan{} with our multi-label feature generator (CLF) to synthesize multi-label features $\tilde{x}^{c}$.
+The resulting multi-label WGAN loss is,

 where $\tilde{x}_s^{c}$ is synthesized using Eq.~\ref{eq:clf_out} for the seen classes, $\lambda$ is the penalty coefficient and $\hat{x}$ is a convex combination of $x_s$ and $\tilde{x}_s^{c}$.
 Furthermore, a classifier $f_{cls}$, trained on the seen classes, is employed to encourage the generator to synthesize features that are well suited for final ZSL/GZSL classification.
-The final objective for training our CLF-based \clswgan{} in a multi-label setting is given by
+The final objective for training our CLF-based \clswgan{} in a multi-label setting is given by,

 where $\text{BCE}(f_{cls}(\tilde{x}^c_s), y_s)$ denotes the standard binary cross entropy loss between the predicted multi-label $f_{cls}(\tilde{x}_s)$ and the ground-truth multi-label $y_s$ of feature $x_s$.